Alok-Nayak/90DaysOfDevOps/2026/day-05/linux-troubleshooting-runbook.md

 ## Environment Basics
 - ` uname -a ` -Displaying the operating system name.
-- ` unmae -r ` -Only shows the kernel version.
+- ` uname -r ` -Only shows the kernel version.
 - ` cat /etc/os-release ` -To see linux OS info.
 - ` hostnamectl `  -Shows the OS, Kernel, and Architecture in one view.
 > These commands helps to check about the OS info and during incidents we can Know the distribution and kernel version and this tells me which set of commands and configuration paths I need to use.